Trgtuan10/Ultimate_functions/README.md

 # Ultimate_functions
-List of functions making a easier life
+List of functions making an easier life